Online Auction Design Using Distribution-Free Uncertainty Quantification with Applications to E-Commerce: Analysis of Incentives and Revenues

-\end{theorem} The proof is provided in Appendix \ref{A1.3.1}.
-The result in Theorem \ref{pp2} supports an intuitive property of COAD: the entry of more independent bidders into the auction increases competition, resulting in higher revenues for the seller.
-This finding aligns with a well-known result in second-price auctions by \citet{bulow1996auctions}, which demonstrated that adding an additional bidder and setting a zero reserve price is always preferable to setting the optimal reserve price.
-Both our result in Theorem \ref{pp2} and the study by \citet{bulow1996auctions} highlight the benefits of attracting more bidders to the auction.
+This result supports an intuitive property of COAD: as more independent bidders participate in the auction, competition increases, leading to higher revenues for the auctioneer.
+This finding aligns with the well-known result in second-price auctions established by \citet{bulow1996auctions}, which shows that adding an additional bidder and setting a zero reserve price is always more beneficial than setting the optimal reserve price.
+Both Theorem \ref{pp2} and the results of \citet{bulow1996auctions} emphasize the advantage of attracting more bidders.
+This result is fundamentally due to the structure of COAD, which can be viewed as a second-price auction with bidder-specific reserve prices.

-Next, we provide a lower bound of the expected revenue achieved by the COAD mechanism.
-For any distribution $F$ with density $f(x)=dF(x)/dx$, let $S(x)=1-F(x)$ denote the survival probability and $H(x)=f(x)/S(x)$ denote the hazard rate of $F$.
-We say a distribution $F$ has a monotone hazard rate (MHR) if $H$ is monotone non-decreasing in $x$.
-This MHR assumption applies to commonly used distributions such as uniform, normal, and exponential distributions and is widely used in auction design \citep[see,][]{hartline2013mechanism,cole2014sample, schweizer2019performance}.